I Heard the Bells on Christmas Day – guitar chords, melody and arrangement

 By the way, you can get all the PDFs of this song below.

-I Heard the Bells on Christmas Day guitar tabs
+I Heard the Bells on Christmas Day - melody and chords pg 1

 You can learn a finger-style guitar arrangement of this song after the lyrics below.